 For the After the Eighth project, I am interested in conducting participant observation with organisations involved in Irish abortion activism and advocacy.

-When conducting participant observation, the researcher will usually work with a particular community, organisation or group over an extended period of time, taking part in their everyday activities, attending their events regularly, and collecting data in the form of notes, photographs and recordings.
+“Participant observation” is one of social anthropology’s primary research methods.
+As the name suggests, it involves participating in and observing a community’s activities and events.
+The researcher will usually work with a particular organisation or group over an extended period of time, taking part in their everyday activities, attending their events, and collecting data in the form of notes, photographs and recordings.
 When writing about their findings later, the researcher can change the names and identifying information of the individuals/organisations involved to protect their anonymity, if desired.

 If your group would like to learn more, please get in touch using the form below so that we can discuss the possibility in further detail.